thechrisandrew/node-jwt-auth/README.md

 # project-hydrogen
-Just a testing application used for practicing Node.JS
+Just a test application used for practicing Node.JS Authorization and Authentication process using JsonWebToken and more!